 We try to balance getting things done with learning and training.
 We believe that the best way to learn is by doing, and the fellows who join us want to make an impact by solving the problem they’re tackling.

-DSSG 2022 will take place at Carnegie Mellon University in Pittsburgh, PA
+DSSG 2026 will take place at Johns Hopkins University in Baltimore, MD

 There is no single profile for an ideal fellow.
 Successful Fellows have different skill profiles and backgrounds in order to create a collaborative community.
 Everyone has some programming, statistics and data analysis skills in addition to a passion for making social impact.
 Some are stronger at Computer Science and Machine Learning.
 Others have a strong Applied Math or Statistics background.
 Some come from a quantitative Social Science, Economics, or Public Policy background.
 Others have Physics or Chemistry or Geography or Linguistics degrees.
 We’re not expecting you to be awesome at everything.
 Tell us what you’re good at and what you’d like to learn.
 In addition, personality and communication skills matter!
 If you’re passionate about a cause or social issue, tell us about it in your application.
 If there’s a recent project you’ve done that you’re proud of, we’d like to hear about it.

-Although we’d love to have people at all levels involved, we prefer you to be a graduate student or at least a senior in college to get the most out of this program.
+Although we’d love to have people at all levels involved, for 2026, we prefer you to be a graduate student to get the most out of this program.
 This is because we have learned over the years that fellows with prior skills are able to both get the most out of their experience, as well as contribute the most.
 That said, if you feel like you may not fit the typical criteria of a Fellow, but have both the computational skills and passion to excel, we’d still love to see your application.

 Typically, we get 600-1000 applications for 24-40 positions